wfleming/codeclimate-shellcheck/README.md

-Please note, this engine is not currently available on the CodeClimate platform.
+Please note, this engine is currently under development and not currently available on the CodeClimate platform.

 # Code Climate ShellCheck Engine